 For each food supply commodity, a food pattern equivalent was defined, with size based on USDA's MPED and weight based on USDA's National Nutrient Database for Standard Reference (NDB).
-For example, MPED defines 1 cup of sliced, raw apple as a 1-cup equivalent of fruit, and the NDB indicates that 1 cup of sliced apple with skin weighs 109 grams.
+For example, MPED defines 1 cup of sliced, raw apple—1/2 of a large apple (3.25-inch diameter) or 1 small apple (2.5-inch diameter)—as a 1-cup equivalent of fruit, and the NDB indicates that 1 cup of sliced apple with skin weighs 110 grams.

 After defining food pattern equivalent weights for each commodity, daily per capita consumption—adjusted for loss and nonedible parts—was converted into grams and divided by the assigned food pattern equivalent.
 Food pattern equivalent weights for individual commodities were aggregated to total daily amounts for the five major USDA food groups, plus the amounts for added sugars & sweeteners and added fats & oils.
 Aggregated amounts for each food group were then compared with the amount recommended in USDA's Food Patterns of the Dietary Guidelines for Americans, 2005 and published in a 2008 report, Dietary Assessment of Major Trends in U.S. Food Consumption, 1970-2005.
 These recommendations are broken into 12 calorie levels, ranging from 1,000 to 3,200 calories per day.
 Because data are not available on the distribution of Americans among each of the 12 calorie levels in the Dietary Guidelines, ERS used the 2,000-calorie-per-day reference level in the analysis to be consistent with the level used throughout the examples in the Dietary Guidelines and on the Nutrition Facts labels found on most packaged foods.